ozdemre/RoboND-Perception/README.md

-## RoboND-Perception
+## RoboND-Perception-Project

 This is my implementation for Udacity Robotics Software Engineer Nanodegree Program Perception project.
+You are reading the write-up report.

 **Description of Files**

-1. [YamlFiles](./RoboND-Perception-Project/pr2_robot/scripts) : Output 1-2-3 .yaml file location.
+1. [yamlFiles](./RoboND-Perception-Project/pr2_robot/scripts) : output_*.yaml file location.
-2. [object_recognition.py](./RoboND-Perception-Project/pr2_robot/scripts/object_recognition.py) Main Code where perception pipeline happens
+2. [object_recognition.py](./RoboND-Perception-Project/pr2_robot/scripts/object_recognition.py) : Main Code where all the perception steps are implemented

 **Exercise 1 is implemented**

 Here, pipeline is:
 Statistical Outlier Filter->Voxel Grid Downsampling->Passthrough over x and z axis->RANSAC plane segmentation

 Different from exercises I had to tune the parameters like Leaf size and Max Distance.
 It will be more difficult when I take the challenge world especially for passthrough filtering.
+I will not cover the basics here as they are quite clear from the lessons.

 **Exercise 2 is implemented**